Vladimir Churov

+Early life and education

+Churov was born in Leningrad, Soviet Union, in 1953.
 In 1977 he graduated from the Department of Physics at Leningrad State University.

+Career

+Early career

-In 1992–2003 he worked on the Committee for External Relations of the Saint Petersburg Mayor's Office, in 1992–1996 under Vladimir Putin, in 1995–2003 as a deputy head of the Committee.
-According to Marina Salye, Churov worked for KGB.
+From 1992 to 2003, he worked on the Committee for External Relations of the Saint Petersburg Mayor's Office, in 1992–1996 under Vladimir Putin, in 1995–2003 as a deputy head of the Committee.
+According to Marina Salye, Churov worked for the KGB.

+State Duma

-In December 2003 – March 2007 he was a deputy in the State Duma (of LDPR faction).
+From December 2003 to March 2007, he was a deputy in the State Duma (of LDPR faction).

-On January 30, 2007, amendments to the Russian election legislation, which would allow people without a law degree to become members of the Central Election Commission, were passed by the President of Russia.
-This enabled Churov to be elected to the Commission.
+On 30 January 2007, amendments to the Russian election legislation, which would allow people without a law degree to become members of the Central Election Commission, were passed by the President of Russia.
+This enabled Churov, who had no relevant experience, to be elected to the Commission.